Do something to connect with the people around you who need Jesus. It doesn’t have to be perfect for God to honor it.

 Jesus promised to be with us as we go and make disciples of all people.
 He promised us and He empowered us.
 We have to make the first move.
 We have to reach out first.
 We have to find Katie.
 We have to go.
 We have to do something and we have to do it first.

 So what do we do and how do we do it?
 I implore you to do something.
 Do anything.
 If you don’t know where to start, I suggest you pick up a copy of the best-selling book Connect.
-In it, you will find 28 things you can do that will help you reach out and connect with Katie.
-You will find 28 things your church can do right now to find Katie and reach out to her.
-The book even offers to give you your money back if you try it and your church doesn’t grow.
+In it, you will find 28 things you can do that will help you reach out and connect with Katie right now.
+You will find 28 things you can do every day that are proven to connect with the neighborhood around you and grow your church.

 Jesus promised if the Church would make the first move to “Go and make disciples of all people,” He would go with us; always and forever.
 I’m going to reach out to Katie today.
 I’m going to help her find a church (I’ll probably start with mine).
 What about you?